emiyl/vita.cfw.guide/index.md

 ## What is homebrew?

-Homebrew applications are custom, user-made software, which hasn't been authorised by Sony.
+Homebrew applications are custom, user-made software, which haven't been authorised by Sony.
 This can include save editing tools, games, emulators, and more.
 For example, VitaDoom is a port of the classic game DOOM and mGBA lets you play Game Boy Advance ROMs.
 You can find more examples of Vita homebrew [here](https://henkaku.xyz/showcase/){:target="_blank"}.

 ## What is HENkaku?